in4lio/yupp/doc/README.md

     ($! this is a comment, won't be saved in the generated text )

-Binding of the atom (identifier) with the value – `($set )`:
+Binding of an atom (identifier) with a value – `($set )`:

     ($set a 'A')

-The atom binding with the list:
+An atom binding with a list:

     ($set abc (a 'B' 'C' 'D' 'E'))

-Binding of the atom with the lambda is a function definition:
+Binding of an atom with a lambda is a function definition:

     ($set inc \val.($add val 1))

-Application of the number is subscripting:
+Application of a number is subscripting:

     ($2 miss miss HIT miss)

     HIT

-Getting the specific element of the list:
+Getting the specific element of a list:

     ($0 abc)

     'A'

-Application of the list is "for each" loop:
+Application of a list is a "for each" loop:

     ($(0 1 2) \i.($inc i))